The fundamental principles of modern web design

 What is the difference between UI and UX?

-UI (User Interface) refers to the graphical interface: the colors, typography, buttons, animations – everything that is visual.
-UX (User Experience) concerns the overall experience: the ease of navigation, the logic of the journey, user satisfaction.
-In summary: UI is how it looks; UX is how it works.
-The two are inseparable for successful design.
+UI (User Interface) refers to the graphical interface: colours, typography, buttons, animations – everything that is visual.
+UX (User Experience) concerns the overall experience: ease of navigation, the logic of the journey, user satisfaction.
+In short: UI is how it looks; UX is how it works.
+The two are inseparable for a successful design.

 Why should my site be mobile-first?

-Google has been using mobile-first indexing since 2019: the mobile version of your site determines your ranking in search results.
-If your mobile version is deficient, your SEO suffers directly.
-Beyond Google, your visitors are predominantly on mobile.
+Google has used mobile-first indexing since 2019: the mobile version of your site is the one that determines your ranking in search results.
+If your mobile version is flawed, your SEO suffers directly.
+Beyond Google, your visitors are mostly on mobile.
 Ignoring this reality is ignoring your main audience.

-How long does it take to revamp a modern design?
+How long does it take to redesign a modern website?

-At Dafolle, with our unlimited design subscription model, we deliver the first iterations in 24 to 48 hours.
-A complete overhaul depends on the complexity of the project: a landing page can be operational in a few days, a complete institutional site will take a few weeks.
+At Dafolle, with our unlimited design subscription model, we deliver the first iterations within 24 to 48 hours.
+A complete redesign depends on the complexity of the project: a landing page can be up and running in a few days, a full corporate website will take a few weeks.
 The advantage of our agile process: you see the results immediately and can iterate quickly, without the endless delays of traditional agencies.

 Conclusion

-The modern web design is this subtle balance between art, technology, and psychology.
-It is neither pure decoration nor raw code, but an intelligent fusion of both in the service of concrete business objectives.
+Modern web design is that subtle balance between art, technology and psychology.
+It is neither pure decoration nor raw code, but an intelligent fusion of the two in service of concrete business objectives.

 At Dafolle, these principles are not abstract theory.
-We apply them daily for our partners: designs that convert, optimized user journeys, high-performing sites on all devices.
-Our unlimited subscription model allows for iteration, testing, and continuous improvement – because design is never truly "finished".
+We apply them every day for our partners: designs that convert, optimised user journeys, websites that perform across all devices.
+Our unlimited subscription model makes it possible to iterate, test and improve continuously – because design is never really "finished".

-A design based on solid principles will withstand fashions.
-A design tailored to your real users will yield measurable results.
+A design grounded in solid principles will stand the test of time.
+A design designed for your real users will generate measurable results.
 A professional design will establish your credibility instantly.

 Ready for an identity that converts?